EOEPCA/resource-health/docs/usage/tutorials.md

 Hooks script parts specific to Health Check API:

 1. Imports. `import check_hooks.hook_utils as hu` (or equivalent) should be included every time - it contains K8s config and secret helper functions.
 In addition import authentication stuff from `eoepca_security`.
-2. Backend-agnostic authorization hooks, such as `on_template_access`, `on_check_create`, `on_check_run`, etc. give you an opportunity to forbid certain API functionality for certain users.
-Such authorization decisions can also take the data to be accessed/created/modified/deleted into account.
+2. Backend-agnostic hooks, such as `on_template_access`, `on_check_create`, `on_check_run`, etc. give you an opportunity to forbid certain API functionality for certain users, or for any other reason, e.g. because the schedule is too frequent.
+Such decisions can also take the data to be accessed/created/modified/deleted into account.
 Each of these hooks is optional, and not implementing it wouldn't impact any other hooks.
 See example below
     ```python
-    def on_template_access(userinfo: UserInfo, template: hu.CheckTemplate) -> bool:
+    def on_template_access(userinfo: UserInfo, template: hu.CheckTemplate) -> None:
         print("ON TEMPLATE_ACCESS")

         ## Only bob can use/access unsafe templates